gromacs/gromacs/docs/doxygen/lib/mdmodules.md

-Currently, most of mdrun is constructed as a set of C routines calling each other, and sharing data through a couple of common data structures (t_inputrec, t_forcerec, t_state etc.) that flow throughout the code.
+Currently, most of mdrun is constructed as a set of C routines calling each other, and sharing data through a couple of common data structures (t_inputrec, t_forcerec, GlobalState/LocalState etc.) that flow throughout the code.

 The electric field code (in `src/gromacs/applied-forces/`) implements an alternative concept that allows keeping everything related to the electric